 Your solution awaits...

 Building Business Acumen

-Your customized Building Business Acumen sales and marketing course will establish your team as essential partners to your customers.
+Your customized Building Business Acumen sales course will establish your team as essential partners to your customers.
 They'll learn what to listen for, which questions to ask, and how to decipher tricky financial information and ever-changing strategies to win business.

 Understand key business drivers and financial statements

 Understand how to iterate ideas to improve the return of investment

 Achieve alignment with key stakeholders

 Package ideas and their financial outcomes into well-structured business cases